Omicron: Variant to become dominant strain in EU by mid-January, official says - NewsBreak

 STRASBOURG, France — The omicron coronavirus variant likely will become the dominant strain in the European Union by the middle of next month, the European Commission President Ursula von der Leyen said.

-According to The Associated Press, the prediction came Wednesday as Von der Leyen spoke at an European Parliament plenary session in Strasbourg, France.
+According to The Associated Press, the prediction came Wednesday as Von der Leyen spoke at a European Parliament plenary session in Strasbourg, France.

 “Like many of you, I’m sad that once again this Christmas will be overshadowed by the pandemic,” she said, according to the AP.